wikimedia/eventlogging/README.md

 ### Schema Repositories
 EventLogging was originally designed with a single remote schema repository: [meta.wikimedia.org](https://meta.wikimedia.org/w/index.php?title=Special%3AAllPages&from=&to=&namespace=470).
 At the moment, it still only supports this one remote repository.
 Recently support has been added for pluggable local file based repositories.
-Local repositories are currently only used by `eventlogging-service`, but more flexible repository support is planned.

 ### Meta